open/close all folders

 - Harry in A Very Potter Musical is totally this trope except he somewhat of a Jerk Ass near the beginning (prior to his Character Development).
 Draco wants to be this but fails since he is a Small Name, Big Ego (though he thinks it is Harry's fault).
 Cedric Diggory is a more classic example and would be this but he is in Hufflepuff House.

 - Quarterman/Quarterback from Teen Girl Squad.
 He ends up falling in love with Ugly One, asking her to see him to the end credits after a really confusing speech.

 - TJ from Recess.
-He shows one of the key traits most openly in the episode where he was forced to stay with the 'indoor kids', kids who would rather stay inside and play Dungons and Dragons than play in the playground.
-Though he is intially hesitant it isn't long before he has blended in perfectly and counts each and every one of them as a friend, rallying their unique talents to his side in several future episodes.
+He shows one of the key traits most openly in the episode where he was forced to stay with the 'pale kids'; kids who would rather stay inside and play Dungons and Dragons than play in the playground.
+Though he is initially hesitant it isn't long before he has blended in perfectly and counts each and every one of them as a friend, rallying their unique talents to his side in several future episodes.

 - Kim Possible: Brick Flagg might be the boyfriend to Bonnie Rockwaller, but he's actually pretty decent (if a bit dim) judging from what few appearances he gets.
 He later goes off to college in the fourth season and dumps Bonnie.

 - Josh Mankey might better qualify... smart, cute and popular.
 He was with Kim for the first two seasons before ending up with Tara and Put on a Bus.